ikdekker/bsc-smart-contract-research/README.md

 # BSc Seminar 2019: Survey of existing smart contract platforms
 This is a repo to keep track of research progress.
-The way this repo is set up is as follows.

 ## Quick overview
 [docs/paper_collection.md](docs/paper_collection.md) holds the collective list of papers our group has read.